Duanes-Tech-Hub/FastAPI.Docker.Starter/README.md

 ## 💡 About The Project

-This project demonstrates **enterprise-level backend development** with FastAPI, showcasing:
+This project demonstrates APIs with FastAPI and the use of Docker for container builds.

 **🎯 Problem Solved:** Modern web applications require robust APIs with proper security measures, data validation, and scalable architecture.
 This system provides a complete solution for blog and author management with production-ready features.